zevo-enterprise/zevo-enterprise/README.md

 ## 40-hour workweek, businesses architectural open 24/7

-<h3> 40-hour workweek; companies with an open architecture operating 24 hours a day, 7 days a week. </h3>
+<h3> A 40-hour workweek with 8-hour days; physical locations operate 24 hours a day, 7 days a week, using a staff rotation system where employees work 40 hours a week and 8 hours a day. </h3>

 ---